 The sacrifices our veterans and their spouses have endured bring with them certain benefits which should make life easier in their golden years.
 Commonwealth Senior Living and the Hook Law Center have come together to make it easier for veterans and their spouses in obtaining the Veterans Aid and Attendance benefit (up to 4 times faster on average than applying for benefits without support).

-This benefit can extend up to $21,000 per year for a veteran, $25,000 per year for a couple and $13,000 per year for a surviving spouse, and depending on the level of care needed.
-Our promise to veterans and their spouses includes the support of Hook Law Center supporting the filing of this benefit and also includes free consultations and preferred pricing for power of attorney, wills and estate preparation through their office.
+This benefit can extend up to $21,000 per year for a veteran, $25,000 per year for a couple and $13,000 per year for a surviving spouse, depending on the level of care needed.
+Our promise to veterans and their spouses includes the support of Hook Law Center in the filing of this benefit and includes free consultations and preferred pricing for power of attorney, wills, and estate preparation through their office.

 Lastly, our recognition to veterans is something we exercise daily and incorporate throughout the community.
 We honor our veterans with a Wall of Valor, recognize them with a star displayed by their front door, celebrate them with pinning ceremonies, and when they leave us, we show our reverence with military honors and a presentation of the flag to the family.
-In the coming month, all of our seven communities will proudly display the flags of our armed services out front with our American flag, as a reminder to our deep appreciation for the freedoms provided to our country through the bravery and service of our armed services.
+All of our communities proudly display the flags of our armed services out front with our American flag, as a reminder to our deep appreciation for the freedoms provided to our country through the bravery and service of our armed services.
 It is important to us that we’re honoring their service with the respect they deserve.